The Xometry app works best with JavaScript enabled!

 • Container caps and lids

-• Food storage
+• Food storage containers

-7. Usage of Plastic Injection Molding for Building and Construction Purposes
+7. Building and Construction

 The construction industry is an umbrella term for businesses that build, maintain, and repair structures.
 The structures themselves may range from individual houses to huge dams.
-While concrete is by far the most heavily used construction material, plastic industrial products serve important supporting roles.
+While concrete is by far the most heavily used construction material, plastic products serve important supporting roles.
 Some typical injection molding applications within the building and construction industry include:

 • Window and door hardware